-Summarize changes in 50 characters or less

-More detailed explanatory text, if necessary.
+Summarize changes in 50 characters or less More detailed explanatory text, if necessary.
 Wrap it to 72 characters or so.

-In some contexts, the first line is treated as the subject of the

-commit, and the rest of the text as the body.

-The blank line separating the summary from the body is critical

-(unless you omit the body entirely); various tools like 'log',

-'shortlog' and 'rebase' can get confused if you run the two together.
+In some contexts, the first line is treated as the subject of the commit, and the rest of the text as the body.
+The blank line separating the summary from the body is critical (unless you omit the body entirely); various tools like 'log', 'shortlog' and 'rebase' can get confused if you run the two together.
 Explain the problem that this commit is solving.
-Focus on why you

-are making this change as opposed to how (the code explains that).

-Are there side effects or other unintuitive consequences of this
+Focus on why you are making this change as opposed to how (the code explains that).
+Are there side effects or other unintuitive consequences of this change?

-change?
 Here's the place to explain them.

-Further paragraphs come after blank lines.

-- Bullet points are okay, too.
+Further paragraphs come after blank lines. - Bullet points are okay, too. (continues on next page)

+'''

-- Typically a hyphen or asterisk is used for the bullet, preceded
+Typically a hyphen or asterisk is used for the bullet, preceded

 by a single space, with blank lines in between, but conventions

 vary here.

-Fixes: $\#123$
+Fixes: #123

-Closes: $#456$
+Closes: #456

-Needed for: $\#859$
+Needed for: #859

-See also: $#343$ , $#789$

-Some real world exemples
+'''

 Some real-world examples: